thekaranmane/Training-And-Placement_Cell/Readme.txt

 view data.It is one part of admin panel on the project and this part is a password protection login here.
 This is the only for authenticate admin to access in insert, delete, update operation perform.

-username : bhaumik
+username : karan
-password : admin
+password : mane

 > Here Login to access on the project and perform operation.
 > Another project download to visit my blogs.